ToolJet/ToolJet/docs/docs/app-builder/walkthrough/create-ui.md

 title: Creating UI
 ---

-ToolJet's offers a variety of pre-built components that streamline the development process and allow for rapid prototyping and deployment of internal tools.
-This guide is focussed on building a basic UI for a Support Desk Dashboard application.
+ToolJet offers a variety of pre-built components that streamline the development process and allow for rapid prototyping and deployment of internal tools.
+This guide is focused on building a basic UI for a Support Desk Dashboard application.

 ## Creating the Header
 - Drag and drop a **Text** component on the top left of the canvas.